 “There you are,” Mario said.

-One of Basement Cat’s highest-ranked Mods spawned into Reddit’s appspace: his personal favorite Basement Cat.
+Meanwhile one of Basement Cat’s highest-ranking Mods spawned into the appspace: his personal favorite.
 Even at a distance he could make out her shiny black feline form in Tron’s premium theme.

 She was pure information; her body a library, her spinal column a crystal staircase of knowledge, each of her tail’s cells precisely arranged volumes of methodologies, treatments, laws and technologies.